Persian Rug Cleaning & Maintenance

 3. Professional Cleaning

-Every few years, your rug deserves a spa day
+Every few years, your rug needs expert care

-Even the best home care can’t match a proper professional wash.
-Experts hand-wash rugs using soft water, mild detergents, and controlled drying methods that prevent:
+Even excellent home carpet care cannot replace professional washing.
+Specialists hand-wash rugs using soft water, mild detergents, and controlled drying to prevent dye bleeding, shrinkage, stiffness, and mold.

 4. Rotation & Placement